 Banks like to see seller financing as it demonstrates the seller has enough confidence in the buyer to put their money on the line.
 There are many ways to structure payments to the seller including; a percentage of sales, monthly payments, a balloon payment, etc.

 Leasing is an effective way to reduce the amount of money needed to start a business.
-Leasing allows the business to use machinery, vehicles or other equipment similar to how one would a lease a building.
+Leasing allows the business to use machinery, vehicles, or other equipment similar to how one would lease a building.
 A leasing company owns the asset but the business uses it.

 A business may want to lease to get smaller monthly payments or less upfront cost, but leasing also may provide tax advantages over purchasing.
 Downsides include costing more in the long-term and being contractually obligated to continue paying, even if the equipment isn’t being used.

 Sometimes the answer to funding needs is to come up with more personal funds and that is not always a bad thing.
 Saving more money gives an opportunity to further refine the business idea and have more money in the bank.
 Many entrepreneurs put all their funds into their start-up and don’t have enough “rainy day funds”.
 This is a big risk in case the business doesn’t take off as fast as they projected.

 Starting a business takes a lot of sacrifice and that may mean selling some beloved items today so you can have a better life in the future.

 Asking friends and family members to invest in your business idea is a great way to finance your startup.
 You can either ask them for a business loan or offer a percentage of your business.